-The concept for this portion of the system must be well coordinated with ecologicallyoriented regenerative landscapes.
-Currently, existing drainage from the Bayfront Campus area outfalls to Sarasota Bay, and consists of open surface water ponds, swales and closed underground storm drains.
+The concept for this portion of the system must be well coordinated with ecologically oriented regenerative landscapes.
+Currently, existing drainage from the West Campus area outfalls to Sarasota Bay, and consists of open surface water ponds, swales and closed underground storm drains.

 The existing stormwater system also includes open drainage features/watercourses along the north and south side of the campus.
-Enhancement of the existing, open drainage basins along the north and south side of the system would allow it to function more sustainably with minimal modification.
-Among the enhancements may be open water sumps and oil and grease skimmers to separate contaminants or floatables.
+Enhancement of the existing, open drainage basins along the north and south side of the system would allow it to function more efficiently with minimal modification.
 In addition, a stormwater pond and saltwater marsh area have been constructed in the northwest portion of this campus.
-The two existing outfalls from the Bayfront Campus could both be redirected to the stormwater pond area which could then outfall to the salt water marsh area.
+The two existing outfalls from the West Campus could both be redirected to the stormwater pond area which could then outfall to the saltwater marsh area.

 There may also be opportunities to "daylight" a portion or all of one or both of these primary stormwater pipes.
-It is also recommended that Low Impact Development (LID) strategies including bioretention, Florida friendly landscaping, permeable pavers, green walls, green roofs, tree-box filters, rain gardens, curbless parking islands and cisterns be considered to address stormwater runoff close to its source in the built areas of the campus.
+It is also recommended that Low Impact Development (LID) strategies including bioretention, Florida friendly landscaping, permeable pavers, green walls, green roofs, tree-box filters, rain gardens, curb-less parking islands and cisterns be considered to address stormwater runoff close to its source in the built areas of the campus.
 More information on LID is available in the Appendix.